Tomato Plant Nutrition: What Nutrients do Tomato Plants Need?

 That’s right – plants need food, too!
 Giving a plant the right food at the right time will not only increase fruit yield, it will also help prevent damage from diseases and pests.
 Let’s take a closer look.

 Plants do not eat hamburgers and French fries, but they do still need “nutrients.”
 Nitrogen, Phosphorus and Potassium are the three nutrients most commonly fed to plants.
 These are known as ‘primary nutrients’.
 Most fertilizers are a combination of the three.
-When reading a fertilizer package, a three number series such as 3-0-3, or 15-10-5, presents the ratio of all three nutrients in the fertilizer.
+When reading a fertilizer package, a three number series such as 3-0-3, or 15-10-5, indicates the ratio of all three nutrients in the fertilizer.

-To determine which nutrients your garden soil needs to promote healthy plant growth, prepare a soil sample and send it to your local cooperative extension office for analysis.
+To determine which nutrients your garden soil needs to promote healthy plant growth, you can prepare a soil sample and send it to your local cooperative extension office for analysis.
 The soil sample will allow you to properly prepare the garden soil and add just enough of each lacking nutrient to grow healthy plants.

 When to Add Nutrients

-Soil Composition for Plant Nutrition
+Soil Composition for Tomato Plant Nutrition

 Soil composition and structure directly affects tomato plant health.
 Tomato plants thrive by growing roots deep into the soil.
 Hard clay soils must be broken and amended with compost to promote healthy root growth.
 Overly sandy soils need addition of organic matter in order to hold water and nutrients.

 Compost for High Fruit Yield

 Organic matter is an essential component of soil.
 Adding proper organic matter will greatly improve soil health, while adding improper organic matter is detrimental to soil.